-Join Michele Vallisneri for an in-depth discussion in this video Exercise files, part of Introduction to Data Analysis with Python.
+Join Michele Vallisneri for an in-depth discussion in this video Exercise files, part of Python: Data Analysis.

 - The exercise files for this course are organized in folders by chapter and within each chapter, by video, if a video needs files.
 A few of the files contain the data that we will analyze but most, are IPython notebooks.
 The IPython notebook application, which we'll install later in the course, provides the environment that we will use throughout.
 To open these files, you first need to open the IPython notebook application from the shelf by typing, "ipython notebook."
 Then we can navigate to the file system location of the exercise files and open them by selecting them.

 For each video, there are two files, a begin and an end file.
 The begin file is often empty and it is where we start at the beginning of the video.
 The end file will contain all the work that we've done by the end of the video.